ViniciusStanula/Search-Console-API/README.md

 Pull your Google Search Console data into a dashboard, up to 500,000 rows per query, with filters, charts, and Excel export.
 Built with Python and Streamlit.

 The Google Search Console interface caps you at 1,000 rows.
 If you need to download all your Search Console data or export more than 1,000 rows, this app uses the Search Analytics API to batch-fetch up to 500,000 rows across keywords, pages, or both.
 Think of it as a free GSC bulk export tool.

+Useful for SEO reporting, keyword research, and analyzing large sites that exceed the standard export limit.

 ## How to Use